 Wherever you intend to utilise your findings, make sure you back them up with details about your survey (population type, sample size, etc.), or include supporting comments - a figure without any context can be misleading.

 One of the most effective ways you can make sure you understand your data is to back up your quantitative questions with open-ended, long-answer questions.
 Gathering a Net Promoter Score can help to quantify your customers' overall perception of, and loyalty to, your brand, but what then?
 Knowing your NPS is -36 is useful as it informs you that your customers are less likely to recommend your brand, but it does not tell you why.
 Following up your NPS question with an open 'comments' space can allow your customers to provide a reason for their answer, and help you to understand how you can improve.
 This logic can, and should, be applied to most of your quantitative research questions.
+For more information on using NPS appropriately, take a look at my article here.

 On the other hand, make sure you offer plenty of response options for quantitative questions.
 If you would like to hear how your customers would rate your customer service team on a scale of 1-5, the best way to ask would be to provide multiple sliders with different criteria.
 For example, perhaps you ask participants to rate your customer service team on friendliness, professionalism, and ability to provide the help they need.
 This can help you to identify exactly what areas need work; maybe your customer service team are kind and friendly, but a little too much so, and they lack professionalism.
 Or they may present themselves very professionally, but struggle to provide the support your customers are looking for.